Skip to main content

 Ensure Message Consistency Across Campaigns

-Your messaging must remain aligned across channels while adapting to the format.
-A multichannel prospecting sequence should tell a progressive story, not send the same message three times.
+Messaging should stay coherent across channels while fitting the format of each.
+A multichannel prospecting sequence should tell a progressive story.
+Sending the same message three times on three different channels isn’t multichannel, it’s repetition.

 Automate Without Losing Relevance